 Finally, the watch will keep a recovery time.
 Depending on the strength of each training session, it will recommend a recovery time.
 This does not mean that you cannot train until that timer reaches zero, but that it is not advisable to go back to high-intensity training.
 This means that if you do a series training session and it gives you 48 hours of recovery time, it is advisable not to go back to a similar intensity training session for two days (something you already knew, it is another thing to listen to it).

-Also, when you start a workout, you will have a message after the first few minutes of the workout showing a scale with your recovery status (at the moment I leave you a photo of the 630 until I remember to do it at 735XT 🙂 ).
+Also, when you start a workout, you will have a message after the first few minutes of the workout showing a scale with your recovery status (for now I leave you a picture of the 630 until I remember to take a picture of the 735XT 🙂 ).

 In my case, the sensations perceived while training coincide with the data on the graph.
 If I see a -5 I know it will be a hard day, because I will have trouble doing what I have in the training plan.
 However, seeing a +8 on the screen does nothing more than confirm that I will indeed fly in the series that are scheduled that day.